-A token field is a type of text field that includes tokens, blocks of text that can be easily selected and manipulated.
+A token field is a type of text field that includes tokens — blocks of text that people can easily select and manipulate.

-When composing a new message in Mail, the address fields are token fields.
-As you enter recipients, the recipients become tokenized—converted from text into token form.
-You can select these recipient tokens and drag them to reorder or otherwise work with them individually.
+When composing a new message in Mail, for example, the address fields are token fields.
+As people enter recipients, the recipients are converted from text into token form.
+People can select these recipient tokens and drag them to reorder or otherwise work with them individually.

-A token field can be configured to present the user with a list of suggested tokens as text is entered into the field.
-For example, Mail suggests recipients as you type into an address field.
-If you select a suggested recipient, it’s inserted into the field as a token.
+You can configure a token field to present people with a list of suggested tokens as they enter text into the field.
+For example, Mail suggests recipients as people type into an address field.
+If they select a suggested recipient, it’s inserted into the field as a token.

 An individual token can also include a contextual menu that’s denoted by a downward chevron character.
-Such a contextual menu may include information about the token or editing options.
-In Mail, a recipient token includes a contextual menu with options for things like editing the recipient, marking the recipient as a VIP, and viewing the recipient’s contact card.
+This contextual menu can include information about the token or editing options.
+In Mail, a recipient token includes a contextual menu with commands for editing the recipient, marking the recipient as a VIP, and viewing the recipient’s contact card, among others.

-Some token fields are accompanied by a separate list of available tokens, which may be selected and dragged into the field.
-The Language & Region preference pane uses this approach for its date and time format fields.
-Individual date and time tokens are offered separately and may be dragged into token fields, where formatting options become available via contextual menus.
+Some token fields are accompanied by a separate list of available tokens, which people can select and drag into the field.
+The Language & Region settings pane uses this approach for its date and time format fields, for example.
+It offers individual date and time tokens that can be dragged into token fields, which people can format using the tokens’ contextual menus.

-Add value with a contextual menu.
-Consider whether the user may benefit from a contextual menu that includes useful options or displays additional information about a token.
+Add value with a context menu.
+People often benefit from a context menu with additional options or information about a token.

-Customize the delay before showing suggested tokens.
-By default, suggestions appear immediately.
+Customize the delay before showing tokens that the system suggests.
+Suggestions appear immediately by default.
 However, suggestions appearing too quickly can be a distraction while typing.
 If your app suggests tokens, consider adjusting the delay to a comfortable level.

 Not available in iOS, iPadOS, tvOS, and watchOS.